Jiashuo-Sun/R_Package_for_Meta-Analysis/README.md

 ### Background and Meta-Analysis

 As high-throughput genomic technologies become accurate and affordable, an increasing number of data sets have been accumulated in the public domain and genomic information integration and meta-analysis have become routine in biomedical research.
 Microarray meta-analysis is where multiple microarray studies with relevant biological hypotheses are combined in order to improve candidate marker detection.

 Microarray meta-analysis methods can be categorized into three types: combine *p*-values, combine effect sizes and combine ranks.
-In this pockage, we focused on combining *p*-values methods.
+In this package, we focused on combining *p*-values methods.

 ### 4 Methods of Combining *p*-value